 Review the treatment options for nasal fractures.

-Explain strategies to optimize care coordination among interprofessional team members to improve outcomes for patients affected by nasal fractures.
+Review the roles that interprofessional team members play to improve outcomes for patients with nasal fractures.

-Nasal bony fractures are the most common type of facial bone fractures representing 40% to 50% of cases.
-Nasal fractures are commonly associated with physical assaults, falls, sports injuries and road traffic accidents.
-The bony nasal trauma may be isolated injuries or may occur in combination with other soft tissue injuries, and other facial bony injuries.
-The protrusion of the nasal bones and the central location on the face predisposes the nose to injury.
-Nasal fractures are found to be twice as common in males compared to females.
-Although nasal fractures tend to be the most common types of facial fractures, they may be associated with fractures of the zygomatic-orbital complex and fractures of the skull base; these should not be missed when assessing the patient.
+Nasal bone fractures are the most common type of facial fracture, representing 40% to 50% of cases.
+Nasal fractures are most typically associated with physical altercations, falls, sports injuries, and motor vehicle accidents.
+Bony nasal trauma may present as an isolated injury or occur in combination with other soft tissue and bony facial injuries.
+Nasal fractures are twice as common in males as females.
+The protrusion of the nasal bones out of the facial plane and the structure's central location within the face predisposes the nose to injury.
+Although isolated nasal fractures are the most common facial fractures, they may be associated with fractures of the zygomatic-orbital-maxillary complex and fractures of the skull base; the astute clinician will bear this fact in mind when assessing a patient.

 Anatomy and Physiology

-The nose is made up of a bony and cartilaginous framework.
-The bony nasal pyramid consists of paired nasal bones and the frontal process of the maxilla bilaterally.
-Cartilaginous structures include the upper and lower lateral cartilages and the septum.
-Both of these frameworks are susceptible to fracture.
+The nose is made up of bony and cartilaginous frameworks.
+The bony nasal pyramid consists of paired nasal bones and the bilateral frontal processes of the maxillae.
+Cartilaginous structures include the upper lateral cartilages, which articulate with the inferior edges of the nasal bones, and the lower lateral (or alar) cartilages that make up the nasal tip.
+Supporting the external nose and continuing beneath the midline of the bony nasal vault is the septum, which is composed of bony and cartilaginous portions.
+Both the cartilage and the bone of the external nasal skeleton are susceptible to fracture.

 The greater palatine artery, also a branch of the maxillary artery